Recreation room: Seating

-Couches, pub tables/chairs, bar stools, and recliners may all be used in recreation rooms.
+Couches, pub tables/chairs, bar stools, bean bag chairs, and recliners may all be used in recreation rooms.

 Games

 Tabletop games are frequent in recreation rooms.
 In addition to games played on a normal table, recreation rooms sometimes include custom game tables for table tennis (ping pong), table football (foosball), table shuffleboard, air hockey, or billiards (pool).
 Custom tables for casino games such as poker, blackjack, and craps are also common.
 Other games include dart boards and arcade games such as pinball and video games.
 More substantial game rooms may have mini bowling lanes, indoor golf simulators, and other specialty amenities.

 Food and drink

-Fridges, microwave ovens, wet bars, popcorn makers, ice cream makers, soda fountains, classic soda coolers and televisions can sometimes be found in recreation rooms.
+Refrigerators, microwave ovens, wet bars, popcorn makers, ice cream makers, and soda fountains can sometimes be found in recreation rooms.